lucivpav/Habitat/README.md

 *    c] create environment and activate
 *    d] skip the sudo apt install, as all should be present already
 *    e] use flag  --headless for habitat-sim, --parallel 1 is not necessary
-*    f] download and unzip to habitata-api/data test-dataset wget dl.fbaipublicfiles.com/habitat/habitat-test-scenes.zip
+*    f] download and unzip to habitata-api/data the test dataset for example: wget dl.fbaipublicfiles.com/habitat/habitat-test-scenes.zip
 *    g] cd havitat-api and run python examples/tutorial_example.py

 you should see the simulator